You will find in this complete Guide the Best Chinese social media for Marketing, with last update, figures and best strategies, done by expert.

 Brands can also register an account on Toutiao to publish quality content and gain followers.
 Various renowned news firms such as CCTV news and People.cn have joined to seek greater exposure through the platform.

-8. Douyin: TIK TOK the most popular Short-video Platform from 2018
+8. Douyin: TIK TOK the most popular Short-video Platform (hot in 2020)

 - Since 2016, China’s short-form video platform has entered a period of rapid development and continues to gain momentum.